I really like reviewing products, but don’t have the time or patience

 This is what we need for education, and education is what we need to

 make the world a better place (steps down from his soapbox).
-Closing Thoughts

 Galaxy Tab 2 7.0's smaller size means littler hands can type on it